klecknerlab/ad_sync/README.md

 * `SYNC STAT⏎`: Outputs statistics on the sync DMA buffer output.
 Used for debugging, but shouldn't normally be needed.
 * `SYNC WRITE [addr] >[n]>[binary data]⏎`: Write synchronous data starting at indicated address (addr < 16384).
-Each data point is four bytes, or a uint32.
-Highest two bytes are the digital outputs for that sample and the lowest two bytes are the analog signal.
+    - Each data point is four bytes, or a uint32.
+The highest two bytes are the digital outputs for that sample and the lowest two bytes are the analog signal.
 Note that the microcontroller is little-endian, thus the byte order should be `[analog low][analog high][digital low][digital high]`.
-The data written should have a length which is a multiple of 4 bytes, but this is not enforced!
+    - The data written should have a length which is a multiple of 4 bytes, but this is not enforced!
 (A warning will be issued if this condition is not met.)
 There is no padding between samples, and you can upload as many as you want at once.
+    - Ideally, the analog data should span the full 0--65535 range.
+The amplitude and offset of the output can be controlled with the `ANA[0/1] SCALE` command, so that you don't have to reupload data to rescale the analog output.
-* `SYNC [ON/OFF]⏎`: Turn on/off the synchronous digital outputs.
+* `SYNC [ON/OFF]⏎`: Turn on/off the synchronous digital outputs by enabing or disabling the shift register outputs.

 **Not yet implemented:**